For Guides

 Presenting the fly

-When presenting the fly to snook, try to get it into their feeding zone without spooking them.
-Lead the fish by a few feet and strip the fly away from them like fleeing prey.
-In heavy currents, align your fly's direction with the current flow to make it more natural - as bait will rarely swim directly against the current.
+When presenting your fly to snook, the goal is to get it into their feeding zone without spooking them.
+Lead the fish by a few feet and strip the fly away from them, imitating fleeing prey.
+In heavy currents, align your fly's direction with the current flow to make it move naturally -- bait will rarely swim directly against the current.
 Presenting your fly in a way that mimics natural prey can trigger a snook's predatory instincts.

 Snook fly fishing 1.jpeg